Volterra equations with affine drift: looking for stationarity: Background on Volterra SDEs with convolutive kernels

 Assume that the kernel $K$ satisfies

 and that, for every $T>0$,

 Assume $b$ and $\sigma$ satisfy the following Lipschitz-linear growth assumption uniform in time

-It has been established in ~\cite{JouPag22} that, if $X_0\!\in L^p(\P)$ for some $p>0$, then Equation~\eqref{eq:Volterra} admits a unique pathwise continuous solution on $\R_+$ starting from $X_0$ satisfying (among other properties),
+It has been established in~\cite[Theorem~1.1]{JouPag22} that, if $X_0\!\in L^p(\P)$ for some $p>0$, then Equation~\eqref{eq:Volterra} admits a unique pathwise continuous solution on $\R_+$ starting from $X_0$ satisfying (among other properties),

-This result appears as a generalization of a strong existence-uniqueness result of pathwise continuous solutions is established in~\cite{ZhangXi2010} provided the starting value $X_0$ has finite polynomial moments at any order (The framework is more general).
+This result appears as a generalization of the classical strong existence-uniqueness result of pathwise continuous solutions established in~\cite{ZhangXi2010}, only when the starting value $X_0$ has finite polynomial moments at any order (The framework is more general).